frederic-mahe/pairdist/README.md

 Besides the Phylip and Clustal packages, the python module [Biopython](http://www.biopython.org) is required to run pairdist.py.
-Pairdist has been tested with biopython version 1.61;
+Pairdist has been tested with Biopython version 1.59;
 newer versions are likely to work as well.
 An alternative for *clustalw2* is available in the Biopython package and integrated in pairdist.py, but execution time is greatly decreased when *clustalw2*